 The 383 children from two villages who attended school there would no longer have a school building if no outside assistance was provided.
 Fortunately, a corporate donor from Thailand had already committed half of the funds necessary for the project.
 As a result, it was only necessary for me to provide the other half of the funds to build the new school.

 The new rural community development project would consist of 2 school buildings, 8 classrooms and 4 toilets.
 Imperatively, community involvement in the project encourages a sense of project ownership and inclusion.

-The Nong Tae villagers provided all the wood for the project and contractors were chosen from the Champasak area.
-In addition, payment for the work was made in 4 installments contingent on progress and work quality.
-Furthermore, 5% of final payment will be withheld for one year to guarantee work quality.
-Also, the government would provide the teacher’s salaries and teaching materials after completion of the rural community development project.
+Therefore, Nong Tae villagers would provide project support that was within their means.
+As a result, the Champasak area would be the source of wood for the project.
+Additionally, the contractors were local businesses.
+Furthermore, payment for the work was made in 4 installments contingent on progress and work quality.
+Also, the government would provide the teacher’s salaries and teaching materials after completion of the Nong Tae community development in Laos.

-Construction of the new primary school began in September 2013 and was completed in the spring of 2014.
-Therefore, the opening ceremony was held in September 2014.
+The Nong Tae primary school project was initiated in September 2013 and construction was completed in the spring of 2014.
+However, the monsoon season delayed the opening ceremony until September 2014.
 Fortunately, I would be able to personally attend the opening ceremony.

 Baci Ceremony at School Opening

 The two donors for the new primary school were both in attendance for the opening ceremony and also the special ritual that the Lao villagers performed on our behalf.